Rachel Snyder Memorial Landscape Award

 Created in 1991 as the Kansas Wildflower Society Wayside Award, the award was later renamed the Rachel Snyder Memorial Wayside Award to honor Rachel Snyder, who through her writing and service, promoted the wider use of native plants in our gardens and landscapes.

 Rachel was a charter member of the Kansas Wildflower Society (KWS), the former name of KNPS.
 She served KWS as vice-president (1983; 1986-1989) and president (1990-91).
 As KWS president, she organized a three-day bus tour to the Cimarron National Grassland.
 This tour was the first such event sponsored by the society.

 Rachel authored two books on gardening: The Complete Book for Gardeners and Gardening in the Heartland.
 She served as editor of Flower & Garden Magazine from 1957 to 1988.
 She donated her “Snyder Prairie” near Topeka, to the Grassland Heritage Foundation.

 This annual award is given to an individual or organization for a project promoting the use of native plants in the landscape.

 - The deadline for nominations is July 1.

-- The recipient receives the award at the KNPS Annual Meeting held each fall as part of the Annual Wildflower Weekend.
+- Recipients receive the award at the KNPS Annual Meeting, held each fall as part of the Annual Wildflower Weekend.